sohel-ahmed-ansari/handle-race-condition/README.md

  - Supports AMD

 ## Race condition
-There are times when you call an async function multiple times but the ouput may not come in the same order as it was called.
+There are times when you call an async function multiple times but the ouput may not come in the same order as it was called, i.e, the first call can be resolved after the second call.
 This is called race condition and you can solve it using this simple module.

 ## How to install